top of page

 Naroth

 Shreeya is a UWA student and Fogarty Scholar studying a Bachelor of Philosophy (Honours), double majoring in Microbiology & Immunology and Public Health.
 She is passionate about health equity and holistic healthcare and interested in the transformative role of technology and artificial intelligence in health surveillance and modelling.
-Her commitment to equitable and holistic healthcare stems from her belief that health is shaped by a wide range of social determinants, particularly education.
+Shreeya's commitment to equitable and holistic healthcare stems from her belief that health is shaped by a wide range of social determinants, particularly education.
 Through her volunteer work with Teach Learn Grow (a not-for-profit organisation that provides in-person tutoring to primary school students in rural and remote communities), Shreeya understands that education is a powerful tool that can enable positive health outcomes.
-Her experiences have significantly influenced her goal of becoming a well-rounded health professional and leader in the field.
+Shreeya's experiences have significantly influenced her goal of becoming a well-rounded health professional and leader in the field.
 She is driven by curiosity and a sense of purpose, and aspires to contribute meaningfully to a more equitable healthcare system.

 • Grey LinkedIn Icon